 As you finish Monterey Bay then be sure to make your way a wee bit further up north where you can see Bixby bridge.
 Not only is it the iconic bridge that is found pretty much all over magazines and other places, but it is also a perfect place to catch the amazing scenery and pull over to take some nice pictures!

 Tips for yourself and your car when taking any California coast highway road trip

 The first thing to remember when taking a long road trip is that you want to make sure your car is up for it.
 There are a couple of maintenance things you should keep in mind before plunging into a long road trip.
 I personally learned this and I also taught myself.
 Be sure you check:

-- Oil Levels – bring an extra with you on the trip because i did when i came
+- Oil Levels – bring an extra oil jug with you on the trip

 - Make sure you check the air filter

-- Make sure your spark plugs are running good
+- Make sure your spark plugs are in good condition

 - Check for cracks in the belt